reven0n/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list events.
-2. AddressBook shows a list of events with key details and status.
+2. NUS Mailer Pro shows a list of events with key details and status.

 **Extensions**

 - 2a.
 No events exist.
   - 2a1.
-AddressBook shows an empty list.
+NUS Mailer Pro shows an empty list.

 ---